 The majority of the course went through wooded areas and was relatively flat with the exception of the beginning, end, and a couple of other shorter hills in the middle.
 Overall I would say the course was average as far as how scenic it was, but the hill at the finish was pretty demoralizing.
 There were several places along the course where there were entertainers like drum players and other people playing various kinds of music.
 There were also plenty of aid stations with water and Gatorade.
 The course was plainly and obviously marked and easy to follow.
 About an hour after the start it began to drizzle but luckily it wasn’t a downpour.
 I’ve been told rain in Anchorage is very common in August.

-My split times started off really good but my last mile was my slowest by far and even though I didn’t walk, that blasted hill really slowed me down.
+My split times started off good for me but my last mile was my slowest by far and even though I didn’t walk, that blasted hill really slowed me down.
 I sprinted towards the finish line and finished in 2:01:06, 84th for women and 11/52 for my age group.

 Overall, I have to say I was a bit disappointed in this race.
 I wish it would have been more scenic rather than along greenways that could have been just about anywhere in the world if you didn’t know any better, and I was cursing the hill at the end as well.
 Maybe I’m spoiled by all of the greenways and running trails where I live, and someone else would have found the course incredibly scenic.
 The shirts and medals were awesome, which is kind of sad that they were the best things about a race in a place as incredible as Alaska.
 Maybe I had too high of expectations just because it was in Alaska.
 It wasn’t really a bad race, just not one that impressed me that much.